Margaret Haley: Chicago Teachers' Federation

 In late 1899, Haley also joined the “tax fight” to ensure that the public schools received due funding, and to keep teachers from having to beg for salary increases and security of pay when the Board of Education pursued inequitable tax and lease policies.
 After the Harper Bill’s defeat, Haley and Catherine Goggin strengthened their rule over the CTF, thus purging any opposition within the union and making it one of the most prominent workers' organizations in America.
-Haley was hired as the CTF's permanent business representative in 1901 during her ongoing work on the tax situation.
+Haley was hired as the CTF's permanent business representative in 1901 during her ongoing work investigating corporate tax evasion.
+Cook County tax records indicated that over 2 million dollars in corporate taxes had gone uncollected.
+Haley and Goggin advocated that money be put into the school system; after years of advocacy, $600,000 was collected and directed towards teacher raises.

 During the time of the “tax battle,” 1900-1904, the Chicago Teachers’ Federation joined the Chicago Federation of Labor, headed by Margaret Haley’s friend John Fitzpatrick, which led the CTF to become Local 1 of the American Federation of Teachers.
 Historians debate to what degree labor accepted the teachers, and vice versa.
 The Chicago Board of Education used the teachers' affiliations with labor as a tool against them.
 During the 1915-1916 school year the Board of Education created the Loeb rule, which prohibited any alliance between teachers and organized labor.
 To make matters worse, the Board refused to rehire 68 teachers (38 of whom were members of the CTF) in the aftermath of the decision.
 The fight went before the Illinois Supreme Court, which ruled against the teachers.
 The CTF was required to disaffiliate with labor, and it continued as a quasi-legal organization until 1924.